Biotech Day

 Biotech students gathering outside the Edwards campus

 Biotech Day is an annual event run by the Biological Sciences faculty at KU Edwards Campus (KUEC), consisting of the Applied Biological Sciences and Biotechnology Programs.
-The event includes games, speakers, and the opportunity to participate in a Flash Science Puzzle.
+The event includes games, speakers, and the opportunity to participate in a Flash Science Fair.
 Attendees will also hear presentations from current KU students, network with KU students and faculty, and have the chance to sign up as volunteers to work in the laboratory with KU science students.

 View project abstracts and online presentations.